-The first definition of the term 'glide path' was given by West [9] in 2010, explaining that "the glide path is a smooth radicular tunnel from the coronal orifice of a root canal to the physiologic terminus (apical constriction)."
-Ruddle et al. [10] redefined this term as "clinical procedures to expand or create a smooth tunnel from the coronal part of the root canal to its physiological terminus before its final enlargement, aiming to control torsional stress and reduce the odds of NiTi instruments fracture."
-Berutti et al. [11] and Patiño et al. [12] used the term 'micro glide path' for initial scouting/exploring and apical patency of the canal with small precurved stainless steel files using gentle watch-winding movements.
-In case of curved and obliterated canals, further enlarging is necessary, with manual or specially designed NiTi instruments, in order to create a 'macro glide path' [11, 12].
+The first definition of the term glide path was given by West in 2010, explaining that "the glide path is a smooth radicular tunnel from the coronal orifice of a root canal to the physiologic terminus (apical constriction)" [9].
+Ruddle et al. redefined this term as "a clinical procedures to expand or create a smooth tunnel from the coronal part of the root canal to its physiological terminus before its final enlargement, aiming to control torsional stress and reduce the odds of NiTi instruments fracture" [10].
+Berruti and Patino used term "micro glide path" for initial scouting/exploring and apical patency of the canal with small precurved stainless steel files using gentle watch-winding movements.
+In case of curved and obliterated canals, further enlarging is necessary, with manual or specially designed NiTi instruments, in order to create "macro glide path" [11, 12].